Ken4scholars/personal-site/_posts/2019-06-06-certainty-vs-uncertainty.md

 ## Uncertainty and Randomness
 Having established that absolute certainty is rare due to the presence of variables, some of which are unknown, what can we say about *absolute uncertainty*?
 Can uncertainty in fact be absolute?
-Before attempting to answer this question, it is important different the absolute uncertainty in question here from the concept of absolute uncertainty calculated for measurements.
+Before attempting to answer this question, it is important to differentiate the absolute uncertainty in question here from the concept of absolute uncertainty calculated for measurements.
 By absolute uncertainty here, I mean a state of 0 certainty.
 One could say, a state of absolute randomness without any detectable patterns or laws governing the occurrence of the event.
 In a way uncertainty and randomness are actually tightly connected.
 \[Lewis, Gallant] differentiate between tangible uncertainties with *known unknowns* where we know the